adamlab40/APAC-Expansion-Decision-Engine/README.md

 python -m src.main
 ```

-This will download data, build features, score markets, run simulations, and generate all outputs.
+This will download data, build features, score markets, run simulations, and generate the outputs in `outputs/`.

 ### Launch the Dashboard